sabidhasan/courses/notes/c-sharp-fundamentals/CSharpFundamentals.md

 dotnet restore			// restore external dependencies into `obj` (similar to node_modules) dotnet build			// compile the project into bin folder as a dll

+dotnet add package <name>		// add a package from NuGet
 ```